awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

    1. For **On\-Demand percentage above base**, specify the percentages of On\-Demand Instances and Spot Instances for your additional capacity beyond the optional On\-Demand base amount\.

    1. For **Spot allocation strategy per Availability Zone**, we recommend that you keep the default setting of **Capacity optimized**\.
 If you prefer not to keep the default, choose **Lowest price**, and then enter the number of lowest priced Spot Instance pools to diversify across\.

+   1. \(Optional\) For **Prioritize instance types**, select the check box, and then put the instance types in the **Instance types** section in the desired priority order\.

    1. For **Capacity rebalance**, choose whether to enable or disable Capacity Rebalancing\.
 For more information, see [Amazon EC2 Auto Scaling Capacity Rebalancing](capacity-rebalance.md)\.